Zion Bishan BP Church Phase 2 Resumption of Sunday Services with 100 Pax Capacity

 Persons with mobility challenges may enter via the main gate, and head directly to the lower sanctuary entrance.

-Q9: Will there be Children or Youth Discipleship Classes at church?
+Q9: Will there be Children or Youth Discipleship Classes?

 Not at this time.
-CD classes will continue to be conducted over zoom at various timeslots as pre-arranged with the CD teachers.
-YD classes will also continue over zoom but have been encouraged to meet in physically in small group of 5s to engage better with the youths.
+CD & YD classes will continue to be conducted over zoom at various timeslots as pre-arranged with the CD teachers.
 Your children should join you at the main sanctuary.
 Please register their names as well for attendance purposes.

 Q10: Why will Communion be served live, but not virtually?